 Before proceeding to the installation of Odoo, ensure that you are using a freshly installed Ubuntu machine.
 Odoo requires Python 2.7+ and PostgreSQL 9.
 In Ubuntu 15.04 server, Python 2.7+ is installed by default so we have to install PostgreSQL with Apache Web server and other Python supporting packages for Odoo.

-Odoo installation depends upon number of Puthon Liberaries, so run the following command to install its required Python libraries.
+Odoo installation depends upon a number of Python Libraries, so run the following command to install its required Python libraries.

 [email protected]:~# apt-get install -y python-decorator python-docutils python-feedparser python-imaging python-ldap python-libxslt1 python-mako python-mock python-openid python-passlib python-psutil python-pybabel

-You might get the below indication while installing the Python liberaries to correct some unmet dependencies.
+You might get the below indication while installing the Python libraries to correct some unmet dependencies.